mg-Ben/MyKnowledge/Networks/Internet/Cybersecurity/Cybersecurity.md

 - The process of verification that `user/machine is == who they claim to be` In every authentication process, there are two parts:
 1. [[#Registration process]]: the other side of the communication introduces itself to us
 2. [[#Login process]]: the other side of the communication wants to get access to some service.
-This process is called **Authorization**
+This process is also called **Authorization**
 #### Registration process

+![[RegistrationProcess.drawio.png]]

 In a registration process, the user or machine introduces itself.
-However we can't know who the user or machine really is.
+However, we can't know who the user or machine really is.
 For example, Bob might create a fake account and the server would never know it.
-However, we can:
+Nonetheless, we can:
 - Verify that the user or machine is providing information that makes sense (i.e. a **coherence** detection may be performed in this step).
 However, most systems don't implement this coherence detection
-- Verify that the user or machine identity information does not really exist against a **database**
+- Verify that the user or machine identity information does not really exist against a **database** In practice, in most cases we will accept anyone in the system.

-Since in most cases we are going to accept anyone new in the system, we can force users to provide private data and as many information as we can, to avoid possible impersonations.

-![[RegistrationProcess.drawio.png]]

-However, for the second one, **there is no way to check that condition for a server**.
-Well, that's what happens in the **registration process** of a new user in a server, for example.
-The user introduces itself providing as much information as it is forced to give.
-Server designers decide to request all that information to make the authentication system more robust (remember [[#Information quality]]).
-For example:
-- The fingerprint
-- The face features
-- The password or any private key
-- The username
-- The ID Card...
-Here, the provided information must be **(public)-unique** and **private-(non-unique)**.
+Now, we have to consider that the provided data in **registration** step will be used later for [[#Authorization]] stage, in the **log in** process.
+We don't want others to be able to get access to the system, so the provided information must be **(public)-unique** and **private-(non-unique)**.
 Sometimes those unique-private properties are separate, but in the whole the combination of final provided data must meet those two properties:
 - (Public)-unique because we are talking about the identity of the self (that is of what statement is about), and we must check whether that user already exists because there can't be two identic users.
 This value can be public or not, because it is used just for indexing in database.
-    _An example are usernames, which are unique for each user (remember that sometimes, when you register with an existing username, you are given an error message that says "Username already exists"), or phone number_
+    _An example are usernames, which are unique for each user (remember that sometimes, when you register with an existing username, you are given an error message that says "Username already exists"), or phone number, or mail addresses_
-- Private-(non-unique) because the main purpose is to prevent hackers from impersonating someone by making them more difficult to lie, as we said in [[#Information quality]].
+- Private-(non-unique) because the main purpose is to prevent hackers from impersonating someone by making them more difficult to lie.
 With privacy, we can prevent hackers from providing the credentials of other person.
     _An example are passwords, which are private for each user, but can be non-unique (several users might have the same password)_
 In the whole, _(user, password)_ combination is both unique and private: those are the main conditions to meet.
-To make the system even more robust, you can force the user to provide unique-private data.
-For example, you can use fingerprint as index.
-This would be more safe in the new user check, as fingerprint is difficult to steal (thanks to privacy).
-You can also add as many unique data as you can (username, phone numbers and others) so that make more difficult for the potential hacker to impersonate someone.
-Sometimes, in this statement assessment, it is considered an additional sub-statement:
-- Bob is real
-This sub-statement can be coherent-detected by extracting some inter-data information about Bob's identity (like the fingerprint, the face or whatever) and checking if it makes sense one another (e.g. if Bob is tall, he should have a big fingerprint).
-Some current systems implements this action to make the system even more accurate.

-To meet these conditions, the provided data must have at least one data with uniqueness and another data (or the same) with privacy.
-For example, if the provided data has some column which is a unique value, the entire entry combination will be unique.
-If the provided data has some column which is a private value, the entire entry combination will be private:
+An example of information that meets both unique-private at a time are fingerprints.
+You can use fingerprint as index, as it is unique, and fingerprint is difficult to steal (thanks to privacy).

+Examples: in the following case, we have username and password.
+The tuple meets both uniqueness and privacy:

 | username: unique | password: private | (username, password): unique and private |
 | :--------------: | :---------------: | ---------------------------------------- |